yaodongC/awesome-instruction-dataset/README.md

-# awesome-instruction-tuning-dataset (Included Multi-Modal)
+# awesome-text/visual-instruction-tuning-dataset
 A collection of open-source instruction tuning datasets to train (text and multi-modal) chat-based LLMs (GPT-4, ChatGPT,LLaMA,Alpaca).
-We currently include image-instruction-answer and instruction-answer datasets.
+We currently include image-instruction-answer (e.g. visual-instruction-tuning) and instruction-answer datasets.

 Instruction Tuning / Reinforcement Learning from Human Feedback (RLHF) Dataset is a key component of instruction-following LLMs such as ChatGPT.
 This repo is dedicated to providing a comprehensive list of datasets used for instruction tuning in various LLMs, making it easier for researchers and developers to access and utilize these resources.